Why Property Risk Assessment in India Has Been Ripe for Disruption

 The economic case for CV-based risk assessment in Indian commercial insurance is clearest for the mid-market: accounts with sum insured between INR 2 crore and INR 50 crore, where the traditional surveyor visit cost is material relative to premium income and where the insurer's risk selection is currently impaired by survey coverage gaps.

-For a mid-sized general insurer writing INR 800 crore of fire and property premium with a commercial segment making up 40% of the book, the annual survey cost on the traditional model runs to approximately INR 8 to 12 crore, including surveyor fees, travel, administrative coordination, and the underwriter time spent chasing delayed reports.
-A hybrid model replacing 60% of physical surveys with drone-plus-CV assessments on accessible mid-market accounts, while retaining physical surveys for large industrial accounts and specialist risks, reduces this cost to approximately INR 4 to 6 crore: a saving of INR 4 to 6 crore per year.
+Consider an illustrative mid-sized general insurer writing a few hundred crore of fire and property premium with a meaningful commercial segment.
+On the traditional model, the annual survey cost (surveyor fees, travel, administrative coordination, and underwriter time spent chasing delayed reports) is a material line item.
+A hybrid model that replaces a large share of physical surveys with drone-plus-CV assessments on accessible mid-market accounts, while retaining physical surveys for large industrial accounts and specialist risks, can cut that cost substantially.
+These figures are illustrative; the actual saving depends on portfolio mix, geographic spread, and how much of the book is genuinely accessible to remote assessment.

 Real Applications by Indian Insurers and the Accuracy Benchmark Question

-Bajaj Allianz General Insurance's risk engineering team has deployed CV-based building condition monitoring as an at-renewal tool for their commercial property portfolio.
-Rather than requiring a new physical survey at every renewal, the CV platform flags accounts where satellite imagery analysis detects changes in building condition, occupancy indicators, or neighbouring property risk that exceed defined thresholds.
-Only the flagged accounts receive a physical inspection request; clean accounts are renewed based on the CV assessment plus a policyholder declaration.
-This has reduced the proportion of accounts requiring physical renewal surveys from 70% to 28% of the commercial portfolio.
+The third pattern is CV-based condition monitoring used as an at-renewal triage tool.
+Instead of a fresh physical survey at every renewal, the platform flags accounts where imagery analysis detects changes in building condition, occupancy, or neighbouring risk beyond defined thresholds; only flagged accounts receive a physical inspection request, while clean accounts renew on the CV assessment plus a policyholder declaration.
+Done well, this materially shrinks the share of the portfolio needing physical renewal surveys.

 The accuracy benchmark question has not been resolved at an industry level.
 Individual insurer pilots report varying accuracy figures depending on building type, geography, and the specific CV model architecture.
-The Insurance Information Bureau of India (IIB) has been in discussions with several insurers about establishing an industry-level benchmark dataset for CV-based risk assessment accuracy, which would allow meaningful comparison across providers and models.
-This initiative was in early stages as of Q1 2026, with no published timeline for completion.
+An industry-level benchmark dataset for CV-based risk assessment accuracy, which would allow meaningful comparison across providers and models, would be a significant step forward, but no such standard has been published, so each insurer must validate accuracy against its own ground-truth data.